jaredledvina/sensu-go-ansible/CONTRIBUTING.md

 All Pull Requests to this Ansible role are required to have:
 * New or updated Inspec integration tests validating the change
 * Passed all existing and new integrations tests in TravisCI
-* Updated the `CHANGELOG.md` with information about the change
+* An accurate title and description, which will be used in the CHANGELOG

 # Design Considerations